Friends of Hwange (FOH) is a locally registered NGO that is totally reliant on donor funds to exist.

 Friends of Hwange was formed on the back of the extreme drought of 2005 that severely affected Hwange National Park.
 The National Parks and Wildlife Management Authority of Zimbabwe, plagued by lack of funding and a decrease in tourist arrivals, did not have the resources to keep enough borehole pumps going.
 As a result, only a handful of waterholes contained any water and countless animals died.

-Hwange National Park has very little natural surface water during the dry months of the year.
-Most of the water has to be pumped from underground sources to surface pans so that the wildlife can drink.
+Hwange National Park has very little natural surface water during the dry months of the year (July to November).
+Most of the water has to be pumped from underground sources to surface pans so that the wildlife can survive.

 Mission Statement